Newspaper hawker: Ireland

 Stephanie Rains examines the newsboy as a characteristic presence on Irish streets in the early twentieth century and also necessary last link in the chain of media production and distribution.
-He was little touched by mechanization—the newspaper vending box came later.
-Publishers depended on boys as young as eleven years old to sell copies, especially in downtown areas.
+Publishers depended on boys as young as eleven years old to sell papers, especially in downtown areas.
 Newsboys were very visible and audible figures on Irish city streets and were themselves the subject of frequent newspaper stories which typically represented them as exemplars of the urban working classes for middle-class readers.

 Labor actions and strikes

 Newsboys struck for better pay and working conditions multiple times: 1884, 1886, 1887, 1889, and in May 1898.
 In the newsboys' strike of July 1899, many New York newsboys refused to deliver major newspapers, and asked the public to boycott them.
 The press run of Joseph Pulitzer's World fell by nearly two-thirds.
 After two hectic weeks, the papers capitulated.
 After a two-week strike, papers did not lower their prices, but did agree to buy back all unsold papers, and the union disbanded.

 The New York newsboys' strike of 1899 inspired later strikes, including the Butte, Montana, Newsboys Strike of 1914, and a 1920s strike in Louisville, Kentucky.
 Chicago newsboys faced an uphill battle to gain better incomes, particularly during the 1912 media strike.
 Attempts to unionize were sporadic and undercut by intimidation and sometimes violent counter-responses by the publishers.